curricle/curricle/README.md

 # Hi there 👋

 You can call me Jordan!
-I'm a front end developer and game developer with a graphic design background who loves to make sites and applications that are both beautiful and functional.
+I'm a front end developer and game developer with a graphic design background who loves to make games, sites, and applications with impact.
+Bringing form and function together is my passion!

 ## Work Experience